Presenting in business has changed dramatically over the past two decades.

 For most leaders, the answer to each of these questions is likely to be ‘no’.

-Why then has the culture of business presenting remained static for decades?
+Why has the culture of presenting in business remained static for decades?

 ‘It’s not joined up thinking’